-Sec.
+SEC.
 79.032.
 ACCEPTANCE OF GIFTS, GRANTS, AND OTHER FUNDS; STATE GRANTS TEAM.

-- (a) The commission may accept gifts, grants, and other funds from any public or private source to pay expenses incurred in performing its duties under this chapter. - (b) The State Grants Team of the Governor's Office of Budget, Planning, and Policy may assist the commission in identifying grants and other resources available for use by the commission in performing its duties under this chapter.
+(a) The commission may accept gifts, grants, and other funds from any public or private source to pay expenses incurred in performing its duties under this chapter.

+(b) The State Grants Team of the Governor's Office of Budget, Planning, and Policy may assist the commission in identifying grants and other resources available for use by the commission in performing its duties under this chapter.

-Sec.
+SEC.
 79.033.
-ADMINISTRATIVE ATTACHMENT; SUPPORT: BUDGET.
+ADMINISTRATIVE ATTACHMENT; SUPPORT; BUDGET.

-- (a) The commission is administratively attached to the Office of Court Administration of the Texas Judicial System. - (b) The office of court administration shall provide administrative support services, including human resources, budgetary, accounting, purchasing, payroll, information technology, and legal support services, to the commission as necessary to carry out the purposes of this chapter. - (c) The commission, in accordance with the rules and procedures of the Legislative Budget Board, shall prepare, approve, and submit a legislative appropriations request that is separate from the legislative appropriations request for the Office of Court Administration of the Texas Judicial System and is used to develop the commission's budget structure.
+(a) The commission is administratively attached to the Office of Court Administration of the Texas Judicial System.

+(b) The office of court administration shall provide administrative support services, including human resources, budgetary, accounting, purchasing, payroll, information technology, and legal support services, to the commission as necessary to carry out the purposes of this chapter.

+(c) The commission, in accordance with the rules and procedures of the Legislative Budget Board, shall prepare, approve, and submit a legislative appropriations request that is separate from the legislative appropriations request for the Office of Court Administration of the Texas Judicial System and is used to develop the commission's budget structure.
 The commission shall maintain the legislative appropriations request and budget structure separately from those of the office of court administration.

-Sec.
+SEC.
 79.034.
 POLICIES AND STANDARDS.

-(a) The commission shall develop policies and standards for providing legal representation and other defense services to indigent defendants at trial, on appeal, and in post conviction proceedings.
-The policies and standards may include:
+(a) The commission shall develop policies and standards for providing:

+- (1) legal representation and other defense services to indigent defendants at trial, on appeal, and in post-conviction proceedings: and - (2) family protection services to indigent parents and children. - (a-1) The policies and standards may include: - performance standards for counsel appointed to represent indigent defendants individuals;